 - ⛓ Build connections.
 Your Zettelkasten may not look like much at first.
 But as you continue to add new entries and connect them to existing notes, it’ll grow exponentially and eventually become indispensable.
 Building a Zettelkasten is a marathon rather than a sprint.

 As you can see, the Zettelkasten method is really simple.
 Even as your Zettelkasten grows, the rules for storing and organizing entries don’t change that much.
 But that’s not all.

 Here are five more reasons why the system is worth your time:

 - 🧠 It acts as your second brain.
 Thanks to the Zettelkasten, Luhmann didn’t need to rely on assistants during his academic career.
-The Zettelkasten acted as his second memory he could rely on and interact with as he would with a conversation partner
+He could rely on and interact with his Zettelkasten as he would with a conversation partner.

 Remote, Collaborative Zettelkasten 🧠 ↔ 🤖